 As a defensive lineman Johnson shares an Earlham football record with four quarterback sacks in a single game and led the team in sacks as a senior with nine.

 Nick is the faculty adviser for the Fellowship of Christian Athletes.
-Nick and his wife Melissa reside in Richmond with their daughter Jayden and son Jacob.
+Nick and Melissa reside in Richmond with their daughter, Jayden, and son, Jacob.